milanofashionweek

 Simplicity and practicality for Spring-Summer 24

-Milano Fashion Week 24 is over.
-So we want to analyse the overall feelings.
+Milano Fashion Week 24 is over, so we want to analyse the overall feelings.
 What’s in the air?

 It looks like fashion designers had to focus on safety.
 So, they provided simplicity and practicality through those tailored techniques typical of the Italian style.
 In fact, collections were more down to earth.
 Easy to wear, which also means easy to sell.
 Market demands, not creative genius.

-Spring-Summer 24
+Spring-Summer 24 from Milano runways

 We were happy to witness the end of the circus Alessandro Michele made for Gucci.
 Perhaps Sabato De Sarno needs time to develop his own path, but anything would have been better than the flea market jumble.
 However, it would be interesting to understand to what degree this collection is the result of his view or a commercial request.